WebOrigami/docs/src/eg/intro.md

 $ ls
 ```

-The new `samples` folder should show a small collection of files. `eg` treated the indicated YAML file as a graph, and the `copy` function read values out of that graph and wrote them into the file system graph.
+Note the comma after the URL — the `copy` command takes two arguments that must be separated with a comma.

-Note the comma after the URL — the `copy` command is a pre-installed JavaScript that takes two arguments, and those arguments need to be separated with a comma.
+The new `samples` folder should show a small collection of files. `eg` treated the indicated YAML file as a graph (more on graphs later), and the `copy` function read values out of that graph and wrote them into the file system graph.

 If you prefer, in the examples that follow you can wrap a function's arguments in parentheses.
 Since command shells typically interpret parentheses, you may have to quote them: